Milk bath: History

+Claudette Colbert's famous scene bathing as Roman empress Poppaea Sabina in milk, from the 1932 movie The Sign of the Cross, which made through her bathing in milk being associated with Cleopatra, who she portrayed in 1934.

 There are legends that Cleopatra bathed in donkey milk daily for her complexion.
 These legends have not been confirmed.
-Historian Adrian Goldsworthy, author of Antony and Cleopatra, believes that Roman Empress Poppaea (wife of Nero) set this bathing fashion 80 years after Cleopatra's death.
+Historian Adrian Goldsworthy, author of Antony and Cleopatra, believes that Roman Empress Poppaea (wife of Nero) set this bathing fashion 80 years after Cleopatra's death, and only in modern times, through both being portrayed by Claudette Colbert in the 1930s, did Cleopatra get associated with bathing in milk.

 Queens Catherine Parr and later Elizabeth I of England bathed in milk in the belief that it would make their skin appear more youthful and pale.

 Tincture of benzoin was also referred to as a 'milk bath' in the United States in the 19th century, which could in some cases be confused for baths of cow milk, also popular at the time.

 Lozi traditions describe the wealth of the Litunga (king) by saying that his wife, called Namayowa ta lole ("she who lacks nothing"), bathed in milk.

 There are references to cows milk as a bath technique found in India in the 19th century in "Fifty-one years of Victorian life" by Margaret Elizabeth Child Villiers, Countess of Jersey.

 In the early 20th century, singer and Broadway star Anna Held was reported to bathe in milk daily.
 She was later quoted as having bathed in milk two times a week when living in Paris, finding it difficult to do so while traveling.
 Her husband Florenz Ziegfeld Jr. later reported to the press that she bathed in milk daily and set up photo shoots so that reporters could photograph the milk being delivered to her.

 A buttermilk bath was also a common historical bathing technique for show animals and remains in practice today (such as for pigs and dogs).